A Customized Experience

 President Russell M. Nelson declared: “Through a lifetime of service in this Church, I have learned that it really doesn’t matter where one serves.
 What the Lord cares about is how one serves” (“Ministering with the Power and Authority of God,” Ensign or Liahona, May 2018, 68).

 Each service missionary is provided a customized mission experience uniquely tailored to his or her talents, skills, and gifts.
 During the course of their missions, it is common for service missionaries to serve in multiple assignments, including approved charitable organizations, Church operations, and stake-assigned service opportunities.
 Throughout their missions, service missionaries are under the ecclesiastical direction of their stake presidents.

 Missionary Recommendation Process

-All worthy young men and young women who have a desire to serve a mission and are felt to be capable of serving either a proselyting mission or a service mission complete an online recommendation that is processed by their stake president.
+All worthy young men and young women who have a desire to serve a mission and are felt to be capable of serving either a teaching mission or a service mission complete an online recommendation that is processed by their stake president.
 A stake president may honorably excuse a young man or young woman from missionary service if he is confident the candidate is incapable of serving either type of mission.

 The application for all missionaries includes evaluations by the bishop, the stake president, and medical professionals.
 The Quorum of the Twelve and General Authority Seventies oversee the mission recommendation process.

 A missionary candidate does not choose which kind of mission he or she will serve.
-All applicants are considered first for proselyting missions.
-Young men and women who are unable to be called as proselyting missionaries for physical, mental, or emotional reasons are called as service missionaries.
+All applicants are considered first for teaching missions.
+Young men and women whose circumstances are best suited for a service mission are called as service missionaries.
 If an applicant is called as a service missionary, the service is tailored to the applicant’s unique talents, skills, and gifts and to the local environment.